 Keto Raspberry Muffins

-Keto raspberry recipes like these muffins allow you to enjoy fruit while on a low-carb diet.
+Keto raspberry recipes like these muffins allow you to enjoy fruit on a low-carb diet.

 Raspberries being packed with vitamins makes these low-carb raspberry muffins a great choice for an after-school snack for your little ones.

 When eaten in moderation, raspberries can be part of your keto diet without any issues.
-Raspberries can not only be in low carbs but also in calories.
+Raspberries are not low in carbs and calories.

-They also pack a punch in flavor, requiring less of them when used in baking.
+They also pack a flavor punch, requiring less of them when used in baking.
 It’s one of the many reasons raspberries are a great fruit choice for keto baking.

-These almond flour raspberry muffins are one of my favorites to make as a quick snack or for a last-minute brunch with the family.
+These almond flour raspberry muffins are one of my favorites for a quick snack or a last-minute brunch with the family.

 But really, these keto muffins are great at any time of day.
-This recipe is also great for making at the beginning of the week as part of your keto meal prep for the week.
+This recipe is also great for making at the beginning of the week as part of your keto meal prep.

 But if I’m being honest, it may be hard to get your family to stop sneaking back to the kitchen for another one.